-It is a home venue for Shadow, Teatro La Quindicina, Die-Nasty The Live Improvised Soap Opera, Thatís Terrific, The VIP Kids Show, Grindstone Theatre, The Maggie Tree, Trunk Theatre, The Plain Janes, and Whizzgiggling Productions.
+It is a venue for Shadow, Teatro La Quindicina, Die-Nasty, The Plain Janes, Kill Your Television, Bright Young Things, and Northern Light Theatre, amongst other theatre companies.
 It was the original theatre space for the Edmonton International Fringe Theatre Festival, and every August continues to host groups including The Plain Janes, Guys in Disguise, Edmonton Actorsí Theatre, Caution: May Contain Nuts, Panties Productions, Pony Productions, Kill Your Television, and Chorus Productions.
 Annually, the theatre provides 300 diverse cultural performances, playing to over 30,000 audience members.

 Profile by Anne Nothof, Athabasca University